 Would you like to help put an end to animal cruelty?
 Could you swoop in and save an animal when they need you the most?
-RSPCA Inspectors form the frontline in the prevention of animal cruelty, changing animals lives for the better and educating the owners who care for them.
+RSPCA Inspectors form the frontline in the prevention of animal cruelty, changing animals’ lives for the better and educating the owners who care for them.

 If you’re keen to apply for a position, then it’s best to contact your local RSPCA centre to find out more.

-Wildlife conservation officers tend to work for local authorities, wildlife trusts or government organisations, and their main responsibility is to help wildlife flourish via a range of methods including; monitoring biodiversity, increasing awareness of conservation in the community and preparing conservation plans and reports.
+Wildlife conservation officers tend to work for local authorities, wildlife trusts, or government organisations, and their main responsibility is to help wildlife flourish via a range of methods including; monitoring biodiversity, increasing awareness of conservation in the community, and preparing conservation plans and reports.

-- Complete an undergraduate degree in Wildlife Conservation, or if you already have a degree in a subject related to wildlife, such as Biology, Environmental Studies or Geography, then you may still be considered.
+- Complete an undergraduate degree in wildlife conservation, or, if you already have a degree in a subject related to wildlife, such as biology, environmental studies, or geography, then you may still be considered.

-You could apply to be a conservation volunteer or a Wildlife Assistant with a charity or a wildlife centre.
-This will allow you to build up skills, network and find out whether the role is right for you.
+You could apply to be a conservation volunteer or a wildlife assistant with a charity or wildlife centre.
+This will allow you to build up skills, network, and find out whether the role is right for you.

-But while dog grooming can be a fun and varied career, it can also be quite physical as you’ll be working with dogs of all sizes, coat types and temperaments – and not all dogs enjoy being washed and fluffed!
+But while dog grooming can be a fun and varied career, it can also be quite physical as you’ll be working with dogs of all sizes, coat types, and temperaments – and not all dogs enjoy being washed and fluffed!

-However, for those up for taking on a new challenge, this is a role that will allow you to carry on learning long after you do your initial training.
-Dog Groomers are essentially like hairdressers or beauty therapists for dogs!
-They make dogs look and smell fantastic by providing a full range of grooming services from washing, drying, brushing and trimming, through to nail clipping, ear and teeth cleaning.
+However, for those up for taking on a new challenge, this is a role that’ll allow you to carry on learning long after you complete your initial training.
+Dog groomers are essentially like hairdressers or beauty therapists for dogs!
+They make dogs look and smell fantastic by providing a full range of grooming services from washing and brushing to nail clipping and ear and teeth cleaning.

 Or apply for a job as a trainee...